-Here in the UK we have a wealth of beautiful, historic and unique stately homes and most of these are set in stunning and expansive parklands and formal gardens.
-Children can find visiting stately homes boring and therefore combining a stately home visit with lunch or tea and a walk for them to blow off their extra steam is day out that can suit the whole family.
-Many but not all stately homes welcome dogs so if you want to bring your furry friend along, please check this with the property before setting out.
+Here in the UK, we have a wealth of beautiful, historic and unique stately homes and most of these are set in stunning and expansive parklands and formal gardens.
+Children can find visiting stately homes boring and therefore combining a stately home visit with lunch or tea and a walk for them to blow off their extra steam is a day out that can suit the whole family.
+Many but not all British stately homes welcome dogs so if you want to bring your furry friend along, please check this with the property before setting out.
 Some of the stately homes we have visited or that have been recommended to us that are perfect for a Sunday afternoon stroll are listed below.
 Please let us know if you’ve any favourite stately homes you’d like to add to our list.

 Which stately homes have the best gardens?

 Strolling around the gardens of Audley End House today you are enjoying the work of two of the most famous and influential designers of the 18th century.
 Lancelot ‘Capability’ Brown swept away the remnants of a declining formal garden to create extensive views, a serpentine lake and more natural planting.
 The elegant garden buildings, such as the bridge over the River Cam, are the work of Robert Adam, the neoclassical designer who also designed a suite of rooms in the mansion.
-Don’t miss the beautiful restored parterre and the walled kitchen garden run entirely on organic principles.
-Other highlights of Audley End House’s grounds including the Elysian Garden and Tea House Bridge; the Classical Temple of Concord, where you can view the house in its setting; the memorial to Second World War Polish ‘underground’ resistance soldiers; and of course the restored formal garden itself.
+Don’t miss the beautifully restored parterre and the walled kitchen garden run entirely on organic principles.
+Other highlights of Audley End House’s grounds including the Elysian Garden and Tea House Bridge; the Classical Temple of Concord, where you can view the house in its setting; the memorial to Second World War Polish ‘underground’ resistance soldiers; and of course, the restored formal garden itself.

 Audley End's Impressive kitchen gardens and flowerbeds ©English Heritage

 The gardens at Wrest Park are a dramatic showcase of three centuries of landscape design, with 90 acres of woodland, serpentine waterways, colourful parterres, classical statues and elegant buildings.
 In Spring snowdrops, daffodils and primroses feature heavily in the extensive woodland areas around the vast network of paths.
 The formal gardens around the house provide a wonderful display of colour in spring.
 Seasonal bedding schemes include a mixture of tulips, hyacinths, violas, forget-me-not, polyanthus and crown imperial fritillaries.
 The restored Italian Garden and French Parterre are a riot of colour and stunning to look at with their design changing from year to year and evolving from early spring through to late summer.
-Look out for the magnificent trained wisterias in the Italian Garden and Pear Orchard, which flower in early summer.
+Look out for the magnificently trained wisterias in the Italian Garden and Pear Orchard, which flower in early summer.

 Wrest Park's Beautiful Formal Gardens ©English Heritage

 If you visit and explore the Walled Garden in Spring the blossom on the fruit trees and the fresh young foliage of globe artichokes, asparagus, rhubarb, and herbs such as rosemary and bronze fennel provide interest and colour.
 In summer, fruit forms on apple and pear trees, and summer-fruiting gooseberries and blackcurrants ripen, along with rhubarb crops, globe artichokes and cardoons.
 Newly planted espaliers and fan-trained fruit in the Walled Garden include cherries, apricots, plums and peaches - watch them grow and eventually produce fruit that would have been grown by the Head Gardeners of the past at Wrest.
-In the Pear Orchard, the grass is left to grow naturally until July and native daffodils and Gladiolus communis subsp. byzantinus mingle with other wild flowers, among them the lovely cowslip, which has colonised well at Wrest.
+In the Pear Orchard, the grass is left to grow naturally until July and native daffodils and Gladiolus communis subsp. byzantinus mingle with other wildflowers, among them the lovely cowslip, which has colonised well at Wrest.

-In the sub tropical Conservatory there is always something interesting to see at all times of the year.
+In the subtropical Conservatory, there is always something interesting to see at all times of the year.
 A summer highlight is the dramatic climbing passion flower (Passiflora) and a 2 metre-tall dahlia.
 Summer-flowering bulbs and the delicate but beautiful 'Unique' pelargoniums are all surrounded by the luxuriant and architectural foliage of banana plants, cannas and aeoniums.
 Later in the summer, look out for ginger lilies (Hedychium) for their unusual flowers and strong scent.